-If you have COVID-19, symptoms of COVID-19 (respiratory distress, fever and shortness of breath), or recently traveled to an area where COVID-19 is known to be prevalent, should you come in for an evaluation, surgery or a post op visit?
+If you have COVID-19, symptoms of COVID-19 (respiratory distress, fever and shortness of breath), should you come in for an evaluation, surgery or a post op visit?

-No, please call our office at 804-354-1600 to reschedule.
-Your health is important to us but treatment can wait until you are feeling better and symptom-free for 14 days without the use of medications for fever, cough, etc.
+No, please call our office at (804) 354-1600 to reschedule.
+Your health is important to us but treatment can wait until you are feeling better, we recommend waiting 10 days from the onset of symptoms as long as symptoms have improved.

 Infection controls and universal precautions protects our patients and staff alike.
 Everyone benefits from rigorous infection control — you, your dentist, and the dental team.
 The cornerstone in a good and safe dental practice is the element of trust.
 You should feel free to discuss this topic with any of our doctors or assistants and receive a straightforward answer.

 Commonwealth Oral & Facial Surgery’s entire team follows procedures recommended by several federal agencies: the Occupational Safety & Health Administration (OSHA), the Centers for Disease Control (CDC) as well as the local Virginia Board of Dentistry.
 These measures include